 APP 5: Notification of the collection of personal information

-Again, Articles 13–14 also impose requirements for the provision of privacy information that is substantially similar to the matters specified in APP 5, as well as additional obligations (see APP 1 above).
+Again, Articles 13–14 also impose requirements for the provision of privacy information that is substantially similar to the matters specified in APP 5, as well as additional obligations, see APP 1 above.

 APP 6: Use or disclosure of personal information

-This APP outlines the circumstances in which an APP entity may use or disclose personal information that it holds.
-Where an APP entity has collected personal information for a specific purpose and wishes to use it for a secondary purpose, APP 6 provides that entities may not do so unless the individual has consented, it is within their reasonable expectations, or another listed exception applies.
+APP 6 outlines the circumstances in which an APP entity may use or disclose personal information that it holds.
+Where an APP entity has collected personal information for a specific purpose and wishes to use it for a secondary purpose, APP 6 provides entities may not do so unless the individual has consented, it is within their reasonable expectations, or another listed exception applies.
 Exceptions include circumstances involving health and safety and law enforcement.

 GDPR Article 6 similarly requires that personal data may only be processed where the data subject has consented to one or more of the specific purposes of the processing, or another listed scenario applies.
 For example, where the processing is necessary to perform a contract or comply with a legal obligation.